Helpful Information for LGBTQI+ Tourists considering Uganda

-Many lodges, especially around and in parks, are foreign-owned with Western Owners, and they do not have a cultural bias toward gays.
+Many lodges, especially around and in parks, are foreign-owned by Western Owners, and they do not have a cultural bias toward gays.

-When it comes to lodges, moderate and upmarket are best suited for privacy and comfort when it comes to lodges.
+Moderate and upmarket lodges are best suited for privacy and comfort when it comes to lodges.

 Let the tour operator know your bed arrangement at lodges and hotels so that they can plan for you.
 Most often, if two of the same gender book a safari, the tour operator assumes twin beds.

 The best advice we can give is to be discreet.
 One would not suggest getting into a discussion with an African about the LGBT lifestyle unless.
 In many cases, one may not like the outcome.

 No Public signs of Affection such as Kissing – it’s not done here no matter if you are gay or straight: